CHAPTER 16 – GEOGRAPHER

 The little prince sits down on the table.
 He is tired from travelling so long and so far.

-“Where do you come from?” the old gentleman asks him.
+“Where are you from?” the old gentleman asks him.

 “What is this big book?” asks the little prince.
 “What are you doing here?”